Mold Removal in Longs, SC South Carolina 29568

 Simple Signs You May have a Mold Issue

 1. A sour smell.
 It's a unique smell.
-Even if you can't detect anything, you know that it's there.
+Even if it's impossible to detect anything, you know it's there.

 2. Visual Microbial Growth.
-Dark splotches on the ceiling, walls floors or baseboards.
-Splotches in the ceiling may suggest a leaky roof or burst pipe or condensation in ductwork.
-Dark patches or dark brown or black mold that are visible on the walls may indicate cracks or burst pipe that is hidden behind the drywall.
+Dark splotches on the ceiling, walls, floors, or baseboards.
+Splotches on the ceiling may suggest a leaky roof or burst pipe or condensation in the ductwork.
+Dark patches or the appearance of brown or black mold on the walls may indicate cracks or burst pipe in the drywall.
 It may be a slow leak, but the damage is likely to become worse.

-3. Soft Moist Spots on the floors, walls or Ceiling.
-This might suggest that microbial growth is occurring.
-The mold may not be visible at this point, but it could be hidden behind the drywall or on the supportive studs, under flooring, or in the roof of your home.
+3. soft moist spots on the floors, walls or Ceiling.
+This might indicate that the microbial growth is occurring.
+The mold may not be visible right now however it may be hidden behind the drywall or on the supportive studs, under flooring, or in the ceiling of your home.

-4. Inexplicable illness.
-A constant cough, headache and nausea or feeling ill only when you are at home or in certain places.
-The persistent symptoms of allergies may indicate mold exists.
-The four groups that are most vulnerable to illnesses caused by mold include:
+4. Sudden Unexplained health issue.
+A constant cough, headache, nausea or feeling sick only at home or in certain areas.
+The persistent symptoms of allergies may be a sign that mold exists.
+The 4 groups most susceptible to the effects of mold are:

 • Children